Senior Daily Fun

 ½ cup fine salt (canning and pickling salt)

-½ cup (or less) cool or cold brewed tea or coffee
+½ cup (or less) cool or cold water

 Ideas for creations